Skip to main content

 Check the rating and consumer advice

-To find the rating and consumer advice for a film or computer game, search by title on the National Classification Database.
+You can also find the rating and consumer advice for a film or computer game on the National Classification Database (NCD).

 Use parental controls

-Parental controls help you limit the kind of content your child can access.
-All major computer game consoles and most streaming services provide age-based parental controls.
-Many allow you to block access to content based on the classification rating.
+You can monitor and limit the type of content your child can access online using parental controls.
+Most streaming services, computer game consoles and digital devices provide age-based parental controls.
+Many allow you to block access to content based on the rating.

 The e-Safety Commissioner has more information on parental controls and how to use them.